Table of Contents

 Other states, like New Hampshire and New Mexico, offer zero regulations protecting retirement assets from judgment creditors.
 In such areas, the judgment debtor must rely on the federal bankruptcy law and other mandates above to stay protected from creditors.

-Some people might choose an individual retirement annuity, traditional IRA, rollover IRA, Roth IRA, simplified employee pension plan (SEP), or simple IRA depending on their retirement planning needs and what their employer sponsors.
+Depending on retirement planning needs and programs sponsored by employers, individuals people might choose an individual retirement annuity, traditional IRA, rollover IRA, Roth IRA, simplified employee pension plan (SEP), or simple IRA.

+Different retirement plans offer different structures, guidelines, and end goals.
 For example, simple IRAs allow employees and business owners to contribute to the same retirement fund account.
 Rollover IRAs allow you to transfer IRA assets from a previous employer’s sponsorship to a new retirement plan.
-A pension plan offers retirement income that the employer funds.
+A pension plan offers retirement income funding solely by the employer.

 Each type of IRA has different levels of protection from lawsuits.
 Inherited IRAs and benefits accrued typically offer the least creditor protection, while a common Roth IRA includes more federal and state shielding.